A minimal compact description of the diversity index polytope: Introduction

 defines the \emph{Fair Proportion Index}~\cite{fischer23}.
 This index is defined based on the assumption that all species with a common ancestor $v$ should be treated uniformly.
-We take the opposite approach by imposing properties of diversity indices without additional assumptions.
-Specifically, we study the combinatorial properties of diversity indices to aid the construction of diversity indices which are optimal with respect to a selection criterion in future research.

-Observe that the notion of $H$-balanced subtrees captures local subtree structures $H$ whose replacement by singleton vertices in $T$ yields a balanced subtree $S$ of $T$ with $p$ leaves.
-For example, on the right in Figure~\ref{fig::df1}, replacing all pendant subtrees isomorphic to $H$ by their root yields the balanced subtree $S$ with edge set $\{e_8,e_9\}$.
-In effect, constraints~\eqref{div::3} ensure that $S$ is treated by any diversity index like a balanced pendant subtree of $T$ even though $S$ is not a pendant subtree.
-For the image $s$ of $\varphi_{\hat{T}}$, such that $\varphi_{\hat{T}}(x_i)=s_i$ for all $i\in\{1,\dots,n\}$, we call $s_i$ the \emph{diversity index score} of taxon~$x_i$.
-Finally, we denote the set of images of diversity indices $\varphi_{\hat{T}}$ by $\mathcal{P}(T,\ell)$ and call it the \emph{diversity index polytope}.
+Observe that, for $(u,v)\in E$, the convexity condition holds: